Candyman: Farewell to the Flesh

 Review:

-The two men run into each other.
-O’Leary is upset, thinking that his father’s death was due to bad advice from Culkin.
-He believes that this led to Candyman killing his father.
-Culkin then goes into a bar to get away from him and orders a drink.
-O’Leary comes in and punches him.
-Culkin then goes into the bathroom and when they are alone, he is killed by Candyman and his hook.
-He is played by Tony Todd.
+The two men run into each other on the street.
+Ethan is upset with Phillip due to bad advice given to his father, resulting in his death.
+Ethan is convinced that Candyman killed his father.
+Phillip then goes into a bar to get away and orders a drink.
+Ethan isn’t done yet, attacking Phillip.
+He flees to the bathroom and when they are alone, he is killed by Candyman.

-Rowan is a teacher for underprivileged youth.
-They are terrified thinking that the Candyman is killing people around them.
-There is one boy, played by Joshua Gibran Mayweather, who is haunted by dreams of him.
-He draws them in the art class that Rowan teaches.
-Some of the students do not like him for this and give him a hard time.
-To try to prove that the Candyman isn’t real, she says his name into a mirror.
-A single bee does appear.
+Something to include is that Annie is a teacher for inner city school students.
+They are terrified by the specter of Candyman.
+There is one student named Matthew Ellis (Joshua Gibran Mayweather), who is haunted by dreams of him.
+He draws them in the art class that Annie teaches.
+Matthew is bullied by his classmates.
+It seems in part due to his obsession.
+Annie then does a demonstration to prove to the class that Candyman isn’t real, she says his name in a mirror.
+A single bee does appear on the window.